laravel/nova-docs/1.0/metrics/registering-metrics.md

 ## Dashboard Metrics

-You are not limited to displaying metrics on a resource's index screen.
+You are not limited to displaying metrics on a resource's index page.
 You are free to add metrics to your primary Nova "dashboard", which is the default page that Nova displays after login.
-By default, this screen displays some helpful links to the Nova documentation via the built-in `Help` card.
+By default, this page displays some helpful links to the Nova documentation via the built-in `Help` card.
 To add a metric to your dashboard, add the metric to the array of cards returned by the `cards` method of your `app/Providers/NovaServiceProvider` class:

 ```php
 use App\Nova\Metrics\NewUsers;